yarnpkg/berry/packages/gatsby/content/getting-started/questions-and-answers.md

 Of course these points are only part of the problem - the lack of lockfile also means that key state information are missing from the repository.
 When months later you or your contributors want to make a fix on one of your old projects you might not even be able to *build* it anymore, let alone improve it.

 Lockfiles should **always** be kept within the repository.
 Continuous integration testing **is a good idea**, but should be left to continuous integration systems.
-For example, Yarn itself runs [daily tests](https://github.com/yarnpkg/berry#current-status) against the latest versions of major open-source frameworks and tools, which allows us to quickly spot any compatibility issue with newest release, while still being guarateed that every contributor will have a consistent experience working with the project.
+For example, Yarn itself runs [daily tests](https://github.com/yarnpkg/berry#current-status) against the latest versions of major open-source frameworks and tools, which allows us to quickly spot any compatibility issue with the newest release, while still being guarateed that every contributor will have a consistent experience working with the project.
 [Dependabot](https://dependabot.com/#how-it-works) and [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) are also good tools that track your dependencies updates for you.

 ## How to share scripts between workspaces?